ACM40960/project-Markquig/README.md

 The directory Sudoku_SA/input/ contains example input puzzles.
 The sub directories of input that begin with numbers (e.g. input/45/) contain puzzles with that many non fixed cells/missing values.
 The directory input/order_4/ contains sudoku puzzle of order 4.

+The directory Sudoku_SA/generate/ contains a script to get new puzzles.

 The remaining sub directories of Sudoku_SA/ contian results of running run_100.sh on several input files for various set of paramaters and header files.
 For example the directory Sudoku_SA/output_exp_1/ contiains results of my first set of chocen paramaters on the exponentill headder file, sudoku_sa_exp.h.
 While the directory Sudoku_SA/output_exp_2/ contains the results of my second set of chocen paramaters on the exponentill headder file.